Kaycee29/terraform-setup-for-aws-redshift-warehouse/README.md

 #  Terraform Setup for AWS Redshift Warehouse

 Hi there!
-This project helps you spin up an **Amazon Redshift cluster** using **Terraform**, with the right IAM permissions and clean configuration — perfect for analytics, data warehousing, or learning infrastructure-as-code.
+This project helps you set up an **Amazon Redshift cluster** using **Terraform**, with  IAM permissions and clean configuration for data warehousing.
 ## 🔧 What This Project Does

  this setup usimng terraform will: